 Little India and Chinatown Singapore Travel Guide: Location

-Stay connected in Singapore by RENTING A POCKET WIFI for your group (connects up to 8 device) or purchase a SINGAPORE 4G TOURIST SIM CARD and get 100 GB data for free.
+Stay connected in Singapore by RENTING A POCKET WIFI for your group (connects up to 8 devices) or purchase a SINGAPORE 4G TOURIST SIM CARD and get 100 GB data for free.
 Just claim it upon arrival at Changi Aiport.

-On the other hand the two square kilometers colorful district of Chinatown is situated in the west and southern part of the river.
-Here you can see in the street a glimpse of Chinese architectures with its buildings, shop houses with their bright decorative lanterns, temples and number of restaurants and food stalls where you can try their mouthwatering Chinese cuisines and delicacies.
+On the other hand, the two square kilometers colorful district of Chinatown is situated in the west and southern part of the river.
+Here you can see in the street a glimpse of Chinese architectures with its buildings, shop houses with their bright decorative lanterns, temples, and number of restaurants and food stalls where you can try their mouthwatering Chinese cuisines and delicacies.

 How To Get To Little India & Chinatown: Getting Around

-Let’s say that you book your accommodation in Little India, so from Changi Airport there are three ways to get you to/around the city.
-You can either directly get a limo or a cab at the airport for faster and convenient ride obviously expensive or you can make your trip by their public transportation (MRT and buses) which is more inexpensive.
+Let’s say that you book your accommodation in Little India, so from Changi Airport, there are three ways to get you to the hotel and around the city.
+You can either directly get a limo or a cab at the airport for a faster and more convenient ride.
+It’s obviously expensive or you can make your trip by their public transportation (MRT and buses) which is cheaper.
 MRT station in Changi is located in Terminal 2 basement.
-Best thing to download the Changi App to help you get around at airport including terminal transfer, restaurants and more.
-See details here for rates and more information of their modes of transportation: Changi Aiport Transport.
+The best thing to do is to download the Changi App to help you get around at the airport including terminal transfer, restaurants, and more.

-Where To Stay In Little India / Chinatown
+Where To Stay In Little India / Chinatown?

 For cheap and reasonable price hotels book here via: